You can express your opinion on issues before the board in a number of ways. They include:

 Vancouver, WA 98666-9810

 You may provide oral comments during a public hearing.
-The time for public comments is usually after county staff has given its presentation and after the board has had an opportunity to ask staff questions.
+Public comment time is usually after county staff has given its presentation and the board has had an opportunity to ask staff questions.

 Talking with staff

 Items also can be discussed with staff in a less formal setting.
-If you are interested in participating at this level, you should contact the department that is in charge of coordinating the issue.
+If you are interested in participating at this level, contact the department in charge of coordinating the issue.

-Please keep in mind that although it can be useful to discuss issues and share information with staff, it is the commissioners who set policy and make final decisions.
+Please keep in mind that although it can be useful to discuss issues and share information with staff, it is the councilors who set policy and make final decisions.

 You may contact board members individually prior to a hearing.
-Please note, however, that the state’s Appearance of Fairness Doctrine, which helps ensure that issues are considered without bias, limits commissioners in discussing land-use appeals or other items that they will consider in their quasi-judicial role.
-If a commissioner discusses this type of item prior to the public hearing, the commissioner may be disqualified from participating on the issue.
-The phone number for the Commissioners Office is (360) 397-2232.
+Please note, however, that the state’s Appearance of Fairness Doctrine, which helps ensure issues are considered without bias, limits councilors in discussing land-use appeals or other items they will consider in their quasi-judicial role.
+If a councilor discusses this type of item prior to the public hearing, he or she may be disqualified from participating on the issue.
+The councilors' office can be reacahed at (360) 397-2232.